December – January 7 – day hunts

 Difficult: All sheep hunts, goat, most grizzly and brown bear, some mountain lion and elephant.
 The terrain and/or animals can involve some dangerous situations.
 These hunts will probably require extreme physical endurance and some athletic ability.

-If you choose to travel to Hermosillo, Mexico, the Outfitter will pick you up at the airport and you will head to the ranch from there.
-They will also be able to assist you with firearms permits.
+All hunters should plan to travel to Hermosillo, Mexico, where the outfitter will pick you up at the airport and drive you to the ranch.
+They will also handle your firearms permit.

 Coues deer tags are available as a supplement to most mule deer hunts for between $2,500 to $3,500 depending on the ranch.
 This is payable only if the hunter wounds or kills an animal.
 Non-Hunters may accompany any hunter for $125/day.